mrdandelion6/Learn-to-Code/topics/cyber-security/notes.md

 well it depends on the CPU's architecture. the CPU looks at the instruction and determines what to do with it based on where the byutes are located and what values they are. we often represent these instructions in hex, because hex is a compact form.

-## hexidecimal
+### hexadecimal

-hexidecimal is a base 16 number system. it uses the digits 0-9 and the letters A-F. it is used to represent binary data in a more compact form.
+hexadecimal is a base 16 number system. it uses the digits 0-9 and the letters A-F. it is used to represent binary data in a more compact form.

 ### converting between hex and binary